-All Corydalis species are delicate, low-growing, and sometime form mats.
-Flowers in terminal racemes with a few florets, each light yellow, the petals converging (but not fused) into a tubelike appearance with a spur; the supporting stem attached near the center of the flower rather than at the end.
+All Corydalis species are delicate, low-growing, and sometimes form mats.
+Flowers are in terminal racemes with a few florets, each light yellow, the petals converging (but not fused) into a tubelike appearance with a spur; the supporting stem attached near the center of the flower rather than at the end.
 Blooms April–May.
-Leaves similar to Dutchman’s breeches; compound, with fernlike, dissected divisions, carried on flowering stems and arising from base, bluish green.
+Leaves are similar to Dutchman’s breeches; compound, with fernlike, dissected divisions, carried on flowering stems and arising from the base, bluish green.

 There are four species of Corydalis in Missouri, and they are quite similar in appearance.

 - Pale corydalis (C. flavula) has smaller flowers than the others (about ⅜ inch long), with an incurved (not straight) floral tube; the flower stalks are ⅜–¾ inch long, longer than all our other species.
 It is the most abundant corydalis in Missouri.
 Compared to our other species, it prefers moister, richer soils in shadier locations.

 - Small-flowered corydalis (or slender fumewort, C. micrantha) is the second most common corydalis in the state.
 Compared to C. flavula, it has larger, straighter flowers with a larger spur and shorter leaf stalk.
 Use a hand lens, and you'll see the surfaces of the seeds are finely pebbled (not smooth).
 It's scattered statewide; one subspecies (australis) is found only in sandy places in the Bootheel.